hibol/Miette/README.md

 **Browsing and search**
 - Full-text search across recipe titles, ingredients, steps, and tags (MySQL full-text index)
 - Recipe list with tag badges; search results show match count with a one-click reset
+- Filter recipes that have notes attached

 **Recipe display**
 - Recipes with a single phase display ingredients and steps directly, without a phase header
 - Multi-phase recipes (e.g. dough / filling / glaze) display each phase separately with its own ingredients and steps
+- Collapsible notes section below the title, visible to all — shows observation date and content; note count displayed on recipe cards in the list

 **Recipe editing (admin)**
 - Inline editor on the recipe page — no separate edit page